jsignell/intake-blog/path-as-pattern/README.md

  - This feature seems most helpful in the context of multiple file loading, however, the functionality may also be useful for parsing other similarly structured text in general.
- - The categories are knowable in advance and the `csv` implementation in `dask` should reflect that [GH#178](https://github.com/ContinuumIO/intake/issues/178).
  - Add `regex` support for pattern as a path.
  - Swap out `reverse_format` for an external library such as [`parse`](http://pypi.python.org/pypi/parse).